marcdown/fyles/README.md

 ### Smart contracts

 #### fyles-contracts
-Check out the [fyles-contracts](https://github.com/marcdown/fyles-contracts) repo and run the commands to build and migrate.
+Check out the [fyles-contracts](https://github.com/marcdown/fyles-contracts) repo.
+Instructions on how to build and migrate are included in the README.

 #### contracts symlink
 Run `yarn link-contracts` to create a symlink in `src/`.
 The script assumes the `fyles-contracts` repo lives in the same directory as `fyles`; the path can be adjusted in `package.json`.